axsh/openvnet/InstallGuide.md

 ### Start VM(s)

 Four VM(s) are started using registered interface to DB.
-There are KVM processes.</br>
+There are KVM processes.
 Started VM is arranged as follows in two virtual networks.

 + vm1, vm3 -> vnet1